 How you convey this information is more important than the details of what you’re trying to get across.

-Use your display to tell a story visually wherever possible, relying on images rather than words to get your points across.
+Use your in store promotional displays to tell a story visually wherever possible, relying on images rather than words to get your points across.
 Think of a customer seeing your display from the other end of an aisle; will they be able to understand what your product does without getting close enough to read the words?

 Mix it up!